Association of Food Journalists’

 5. We are committed to total transparency in our work.

-(1) If food journalists accept anything for free, including a meal or product sample, it must be acknowledged in coverage of the item or experience.
+(1) If food journalists accept anything for free, including a meal or product sample, it should be acknowledged in coverage of the item or experience.

-(2) If food journalists write about current or former employers, co-workers, friends or relatives, the relationship must be disclosed.
+(2) If food journalists write about current or former employers, co-workers, friends or relatives, they should not conceal the nature of their relationship.

 (3) If food journalists suspect they received special treatment in the course of reporting a story, they should share their suspicions with their readers.